gmcginnis/AirVizViewR/README.md

 will take to be loaded.
 Data limits have been placed in order to prevent server overload.

-A <i>boundary box</i> using W,S,E,N coordinates in numeric form is required.
-Example: <code>-122.65, 45.46, -122.60, 45.50</code>
+A <i>boundary box</i> using W,S,E,N numeric-form coordinates is
+required.
+For example, <code>-122.65, 45.46, -122.60, 45.50</code>
-corresponds to a portion of the Portland (OR) metro area.
+corresponds to a portion of the Portland OR metro area.

 A <i>date range</i> is also required.
-It is recommended to keep this date range under a month, as the data is downloaded with maximum granularity (which reports every few seconds).
+It is recommended to keep this date range under 1 month, as the data is downloaded with maximum granularity (which reports every few seconds).

-Optionally, only <i>indoor</i> or only <i>outdoor</i> monitors can be selected.
+Monitors can be selected to be only <i>indoor</i> or only
+<i>outdoor</i>.
 The default is both.

+##### Optional inputs

-Another optional input is a <i>label filter</i>, which allows for monitors in a specified area to be selected only if they match a corresponding string.
-Example: <code>NCA</code> would filter only for monitors who have the term term “NCA” at any point in their name.
+An optional input is a <i>label filter</i>, which allows for monitors in a specified area to be selected only if they match a corresponding string.
+For example, <code>NCA</code> would filter only for monitors who have the term “NCA” at any point in their name.

 Furthermore, if one is selecting an area along state boundaries but would only like to download the data from one state, a <i>state code</i>